Research project - CHELsea II Trial

 Intervention B: Supporting the patient to drink, regular mouth care, management of pain and other symptoms, and CAH.

-All eligible patients will receive the same intervention (if appropriate).
+All eligible patients received the same intervention (if appropriate).

-Consent will be obtained whenever possible from the patient, but advice about study entry may be obtained from a personal consultee (family member, friend) or a nominated consultee (healthcare professional).
-If the patient is unable to provide consent, patients will be given fluids either into a vein, or into the tissues under the skin.
-The amount of fluid given will be based on the patient’s weight, and the decision to continue or discontinue the fluids will be made by the patient’s usual doctors and nurses.
+Consent was obtained whenever possible from the patient, but advice about study entry was on occasion obtained from a personal consultee (family member, friend) or a nominated consultee (healthcare professional).
+If the patient was unable to provide consent, patients were given fluids either into a vein, or into the tissues under the skin.
+The amount of fluid given was based on the patient’s weight, and the decision to continue or discontinue the fluids was made by the patient’s usual doctors and nurses.

-Patients will be assessed for end of life problems at least every 4 hours by the patient’s usual doctors and nurses, and data will be collected on the presence of these problems, use of medication (to treat these problems), and side effects of CAH.
+Patients were assessed for end-of-life problems at least every 4 hours by the patient’s usual doctors and nurses and data was collected on the presence of these problems, use of medication (to treat these problems) and side effects of CAH.